UniqueUpToPermutation/OperatorShifting/README.md

 We include the two graphs that we used in our paper for the graph Laplacian examples.
 They are located in **Graphs/**.
 These graphs were taken from the [Network Repository](http://networkrepository.com).
 Below is a rendering of the **fb-pages-food** graph:

 ![fb-pages-food](images/fb-pages-food.png)

+# Python Version

+A Python version of this code is available [here](https://github.com/UniqueUpToPermutation/OperatorAugmentationPython).